 All existing TypingMind plugins are open-source under MIT license.
 You can view the source code of the plugins from our public GitHub repository here.
 The repos that contain the plugins are ones with names that start with

-.
+plugin-.
 You can fork or create your own plugin from these plugins.Create new plugin

 Open TypingMind → Plugins → Click “Create Plugin” to start creating your own plugins.